webix-hub/gitbook-webix-jet/chapter3.md

 	});
 })
 ```
 In the above code all the colors used for lines of the chart are stored in DB and are returned by "colors.php" script. *webix.ajax* call  sends an asynchronous request to the "colors.php" script on the server and returns promise of data instead of real data.
-All data should come to the client first and only after that final view configuration constructed and view will be rendered.
+First, all data should come to the client and only after that final view configuration will be constructed and the view will be rendered.

 There are several ways to implement asynchronous data loading: